chrisalexander/blog/_posts/2009/2009-10-28-sky-player-for-xbox-and-media-centre.md

 Sky have now announced that Sky Player is [available for the Xbox 360](http://skyplayer.sky.com/watch/xbox360/), and soon Windows Media Centre.

-As I [recently blogged about](/930), the capabilities of Windows Media Centre and Windows 7 are being greatly extended by Microsoft, and this represents the first mainstream integration of streaming media services with a Media Centre dashboard.
+As I recently blogged about (#930), the capabilities of Windows Media Centre and Windows 7 are being greatly extended by Microsoft, and this represents the first mainstream integration of streaming media services with a Media Centre dashboard.

 {% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/10/sky1.PNG" %}